Hampton Roads, Virginia Eviction Laws

 Virginia Eviction Timeline

-1. Serving the Eviction Notice
+1. Serving the Notice of Eviction

 Nonpayment of Rent